millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 security.provider.10=sun.security.mscapi.SunMSCAPI
 security.provider.11=oracle.security.pki.OraclePKIProvider
 ```

 - To create the required JAVA paramters for EDQ you need to add parameters as below.
 Your DIPC server name will be in the path.

 ```
 $ cd /u01/data/domains/DIPCADW_domain/config/fmwconfig/edq/oedq.local.home
 $ vi jvm.properties
 ```

-- Enter the following into that file and save the file
+- Enter the following into that file and save the file.

 ```
 oracle.net.tns_admin=/u01/app/oracle/suite/oci/network/admin
 oracle.net.ssl_server_dn_match=true